Ash-Shahada prides itself in providing quality homes for all tenants.

 ASHA saw an emerging trend of vulnerable people being left without homes because of their status and embarked on a unique journey to create a special partnership between ASHA, a Muslim led organisation, and a Methodist Church, to tackle the problem of housing for vulnerable people.

 ASHA acquired a leased building termed as a hostel, to provide single dwelling spaces for people of all backgrounds who were unable to get access to safe homes.
 ASHA continues to look for partnerships that can help alleviate the housing crisis and provide society with unique solutions.
 ASHA has maintained a social welfare ethos by engaging in programmes that better its tenants and society at large, such as employability enhancement, lifelong learning, political engagement, faith inclusion and dialogue.

-We in the process of strengthening the organisation ensuring that we are robust in meeting our regulatory requirements and tenant satisfaction.
+We are in the process of strengthening the organisation ensuring that we are robust in meeting our regulatory requirements and tenant satisfaction.
 We have new board members and an invigorated management team to expand ASHA’s foot print.
-I am sure that ASHA and District can work together in the near future.

 To provide decent and affordable social housing and Housing Plus services in an effective, efficient and responsive manner, to meet the needs of Muslims and other ethnic minorities in our local communities.